codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 To use the Codefresh runner the following is required:

 1. A Kubernetes cluster with outgoing internet access (for version later than 1.10).
 Each node should have 50GB disk size.
 2. A container runtime, such as [docker](https://kubernetes.io/blog/2020/12/02/dockershim-faq/), [containerd](https://containerd.io/) or [cri-o](https://cri-o.io/).
 Note that the runner is **not** dependent on any special dockershim features, so any compliant container runtime is acceptable.
+The docker socket/daemon used by Codefresh pipelines is **NOT** the one on the host node (as it might not exist at all in the case of containerd or cri-o), but instead an internal docker daemon created/managed by the pipeline itself.
 3. A [Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
 4. A [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) that will be used to authenticate your Codefresh account.